 - Courses: ESL, academic skills, academic test preparation, Business English.
 Some schools offer electives like English Through Film, etc.

 - Apply: Check the schools’ websites for job postings, or just send in a resume with a cover letter saying why you want to work at that school.

-- Links: There are too many private ESL schools in Toronto to list here, but this link provides a good start, as these schools have been evaluated and approved by Languages Canada (a language school accreditation body): http://www.languagescanada.ca/en/study.
-Another list, without regard to accreditation is http://www.esl-guide.com/dir/canada-toronto/index.html.
+- Links: There are too many private ESL schools in Toronto to list here, but this link provides a good start, as these schools have been evaluated and approved by Languages Canada (a language school accreditation body): List of approved Languages Canada Programs.
+Another list, without regard to accreditation is the Guide to English Language Schools and ESL Programs in Toronto

 Settlement programs are federally government-funded courses that provide language (and sometimes job) training to recent immigrants.
 The largest of these is called Language Instruction for Newcomers to Canada (LINC).

 - Qualifications: TESL Ontario accreditation is often required.
 For employment-related courses, candidates should have some qualification(s) in the specific occupation or employment counselling as well.